rbhogal/game-save-app/README.md

 ### Design

 * I forwent using Figma to design the app in order to maintain focus on js.
 Instead I drew it out roughly on a sketchpad: [Image of Sketchpad]()
-* However for the app's design I dud take inpsiration from varous gaming-related websites such as [GOG.com](https://www.gog.com/) and [IGDB.com](https://www.igdb.com/games/the-legend-of-zelda-breath-of-the-wild) to name a few
+* However for the app's design I took inpsiration from varous gaming-related websites such as [GOG.com](https://www.gog.com/) and [IGDB.com](https://www.igdb.com/games/the-legend-of-zelda-breath-of-the-wild) to name a few

 ### Planning
 * I created user stories and features: [Screenshot](https://raw.githubusercontent.com/rbhogal/game-save-app/main/screenshots/game-save-user-stories-features.png)